SarahBass/MoonPhase-Astronomy-Astrology-Functions/README.md

 ## Functions
 -----------

-> getMoonPhases() returns a String for the moon Phase to display an image on any date.
+> getMoonPhases() returns a String for the moon Phase

-> getHoroscope() returns a String for the Horoscope Phase to display an image on any date.
+> getHoroscope() returns a String for the Horoscope Phase

 > getNewMoon() Returns a String for New Moon Date every month